desktop/desktop/docs/technical/editor-integration.md

    on the user's machine
  - it comes with a command-line interface that can be launched by Desktop

-If you think your editor satifies all these please read on to understand how Desktop integrates with each OS, and if you're still keen to integrate this please fork and contribute a pull request for the team to review.
+If you think your editor satisfies all these please read on to understand how Desktop integrates with each OS, and if you're still keen to integrate this please fork and contribute a pull request for the team to review.